gelvinp/rcalc/README.md

 For a release build, run `scons target=release` from the project root.

 To build with clang instead of GCC, use `scons use_llvm=yes`.

 To build with asan, use `scons use_asan=yes`.

+### Building for MacOS

+The following dependencies are required to build RCalc:

+ - Python
+ - SCons
+ - pkg-config
+ - glfw3 + development headers
+ - freetype2 + development headers
+ - A version of apple-clang, clang or gcc that supports c++20

+For a debug build, run `scons` from the project root.

+For a release build, run `scons target=release` from the project root.

+Building on MacOS will always produce a `.app` bundle.

+To build with GCC instead of clang, use `scons use_gcc=yes`, and make sure your `CC`, `CXX`, `RANLIB` and `AR` are set appropriately.
+You must set these yourself as MacOS aliases `gcc` and `g++` to use Apple Clang instead.

+To build with asan, use `scons use_asan=yes`.